 On the next page add all the fields you want in the field group.

-Now add a dummy post of that custom post type in WordPress with all the fields populated so that the plugin can read its custom field list.
+Now, Navigate to your WordPress site and click on test_custom (the custom post type created using CPT UI in earlier steps) on the left panel and add a dummy post of that custom post type with all the fields populated so that the plugin can read its custom field list.

 Setting up the Salesforce connection